Practicum and Portfolio

 - Participate in fieldwork or conferences

 - Define your learning goals and PWE employment conditions, respectively, in a learning agreement between you and the MPA program as well as an employment agreement between you, your employer, and the online MPA program.

 - Perform either 400 hours of public service work over 10 weeks (full-time PWE) or 300 hours of service over 15 weeks (part-time PWE).

 - At the conclusion of your work term, you will enroll in a 1.5-credit hour course that will guide you through an exploration of your PWE through the MPA program core competencies.
-As part of the course, you will produce an analysis paper on your PWE for inclusion in your final portfolio.
+As part of the course, you will begin to work on content that will be utilized in the portfolio you will produce in your final course, PUBA 746 – MPA Portfolio.

 If you're already working in a public service position, you may be able to apply a current project toward your PWE Practicum requirement.
-If you need assistance finding a placement, our career services director can help.
+If you need assistance finding your PWE, our Associate Director of Alumni Relations and Professional Work Experience can help.
 All PWE Opportunities must be approved in advance by the Associate Director of Alumni Relations and Professional Work Experience.

 As you begin comparing professional work experience opportunities, you will want to consider how they align with your goals as a public service leader.
 The chart below will give you an idea of how your goals can be leveraged in different PWE settings.